Blog What to Look for in a Quality Knee Scooter

 Delta tillers are a viable alternative for those lacking the hand strength and skill to handle standard tillers.
 To utilize the delta tillers, you need only use one hand.

-7. Should You Buy New or Used mobility scooter?
+7. Should You Buy a New or Used Mobility Scooter?

 If you only have a short-term need for a full-sized scooter, are interested in testing its performance, or are on a tight budget, a used scooter may be a good option.
 You should research the many possibilities and consider the factors mentioned above before purchasing a used model of any of the scooters I described above.